calzonees/RicherFoobar-Vencord/README.md

 # richerFoobar Plugin for Vencord
-A plugin that provides a simple header rewrite to allow Cider to show as the listening activity type.
+A plugin that provides a simple header rewrite to allow Foobar2000 to show as the listening activity type.

 Created by cryptofyre